 A lot of factors can affect your workers’ comp case in NC, many of which are obvious.
-Everyone knows that how serious your injury is, whether you get proper medical treatment and whether you need long-term medical care are important factors in your case.
-But here are five lesser known factors that can have a big impact of your NC workers’ comp case.
+These include the seriousness of your injury, how long you are out of work, whether you get proper medical treatment, and whether you need long-term medical care.
+But here are five lesser known factors that can have a big impact on your NC workers’ comp case.

 - Does your injury qualify as an “accident” under NC workers’ comp law?
 Unfortunately, not every on the job injury in NC is covered by workers’ compensation.
 Workers’ comp in NC generally only covers injuries that occur by accident.
 An accident is an unexpected event that interrupts the work routing.
 An employee who is injured doing his or her own job in the normal way may find their workers’ comp claim denied.
 Back injuries are an exception and only require a “specific traumatic event” as opposed to an accident.

 - Did your employer pay any expenses, mileage, transportation, per diem or lodging benefits?
-The proper calculation of the correct Average Weekly Wage is one of the most critical points in a NC workers’ comp case.
-All the wage replacement disability compensation paid by the employer or its insurance carrier through the entire case is based on the AWW.
+The proper calculation of the correct Average Weekly Wage is one of the most critical factors n a NC workers’ comp case.
+All the wage replacement disability compensation paid by the employer or its insurancecarrier through the entire case is based on the AWW.
 If you employer provided payment for expenses such as food, transportation or lodging these may qualify as wages and increase the AWW.
 Even a small increase in the Average Weekly Wage can have a big impact over the life of your workers’ comp case in NC.